Grilling on the salt stone

 • 1 salt stone

-Prepare the grill and heat the salt stone as described until a temperature of approx. 220 °C is reached.
+Prepare the grill and heat the salt stone as described until a temperature of approximately 220 °C is reached.

-Clean the prawns and remove the intestines.
-Grill the whole Teres major on the salt plank until it is cooked to the desired degree, turning it once.
-Then cover and let it rest for a few minutes.
+Clean the shrimp and remove the intestines.
+Grill the teres major whole on the salt plank until cooked to your desired doneness, turning once.
+Then let it rest, covered, for a few minutes.

-Dab the salt plank with kitchen paper and grill the prawns on it.
-At the same time, heat some olive oil in a pan and sauté the shallots and garlic until translucent.
-Add the drained spinach and fry until it wilts.
-Season with salt, pepper and nutmeg.
+Pat the salt plank dry with kitchen paper and grill the shrimp on it.
+Meanwhile, heat a little olive oil in a pan and sauté the shallots and garlic until translucent.
+Add the drained spinach and cook until it wilts.
+Season with salt, pepper, and nutmeg.

-To serve, cut the steak into slices and top with the prawns.
-Add a little pepper to taste and garnish with the fresh herbs and serve with the spinach.
+To serve, slice the steak and top with the shrimp.
+Season with pepper to taste, garnish with fresh herbs, and serve with the spinach.

-Want even more recipes from the salt plank?
-Then take a look at Crispy Balsamic Duck or Pineapple Spiced Steak in our recipe database!
+Looking for even more recipes from the salt plank?
+Check out Crispy Balsamic Duck or Pineapple Spiced Steak in our recipe database!